Extension DGAs and topological Hochschild homology: introduction

 \begin{remark} We mention a few examples of graded rings that satisfy the hypothesis of the theorem above as homology of $X$.
-The polynomial algebra over $R$ with a non-negatively graded set $S$ of generators $R[S]$ satisfies the hypothesis where the basis of $R[S]$ is given by the monomials in $S$ and the unit $1 \in R$.
-Similarly, many examples of quotients of a polynomial ring also satisfy this hypothesis; for example $R[x]/(x^2)$, $R[x,y]/(y^2)$ and $R[x,y]/(x^2y,y^3)$.
+The polynomial algebra over $R$ with a non-negatively graded set $S$ of generators $R[S]$ satisfies the hypothesis if all the elements of $S$ are in even degrees.
+The basis of $R[S]$ is given by the monomials in $S$ and the unit $1 \in R$.
+Similarly, many examples of quotients of polynomial rings with even degree generators also satisfy this hypothesis; for example $R[x]/(x^2)$, $R[x,y]/(y^2)$ and $R[x,y]/(x^2y,y^3)$ with even $\lv x \rv$ and $\lv y \rv$.
 However, there are rings that do not satisfy this hypothesis.
-For example for $R= \Z$, the exterior algebra on two generators $\Lambda[x,y]$ with odd $\lvert x \rvert$ and $\lvert y \rvert$ has a basis given by $\{ x, y, xy \}$, but $yx = -xy$ and therefore $yx$ is not one of the basis elements.
+For example for $R= \Z$, the exterior algebra on two generators $\Lambda[x,y] \cong \Lambda[x] \otimes \Lambda[y]$ with odd $\lvert x \rvert$ and $\lvert y \rvert$ has a basis given by $\{ x, y, xy \}$, but $yx = -xy$ and therefore $yx$ is not one of the basis elements.
 Indeed, $\Lambda[x,y]$ has no basis that satisfies this hypothesis. \end{remark}

 We prove the following non-extension results.